 There are many types of software out there that can help to educate you on investing money.
 These may include Robo-advisers and broker software such as Thinkorswim options trading, capable of advising you on the best investment options based on raw figures.
-If you do not have a lot of money, there are even investment apps that can help you to make money out of your spare change.
-Moneybox is one such app that rounds up every purchase you make to the nearest dollar and then put this leftover change into a savings account to invest with.
+If you do not have a lot of money, there are even investment apps that can help you make money out of your spare change.
+Moneybox is one such app that rounds up every purchase you make to the nearest dollar and then puts this leftover change into a savings account to invest in.

 Use a Broker

 If you would prefer in-person advice you could always hire an investment broker.
 These professionals can advise you on the best investment options for you.
 It’s important to find an honest broker – many brokers may recommend investments that they themselves get a high commission from rather than what is best for you.
 It is unlikely you will ever find an advisor that’s completely neutral, but some brokers are likely to be more transparent.